How eye contact can help or hurt communication

 Making eye contact during conversation can notify the other person that your turn to speak is coming to an end and signals them to respond.
 It can also be used as a nudge to regain the attention of your conversation partner.

-Research suggests that we use eye contact subconsciously, but precisely, throughout conversation.
+Research suggests that we use eye contact subconsciously, but with notable precision, throughout conversation.
 This is to make the most of the shared attention between parties.
-The more eye contact, the more engaged each party is in the conversation.
+Studies indicate that the more eye contact, the more engaged each party is in the conversation.

 Social anxiety and eye contact

 There are several reasons eye contact could make someone uncomfortable.
-However, avoiding direct gaze is a common characteristic of social anxiety.
+However, avoiding direct gaze is a noted characteristic of social anxiety.

 Researchers have studied social anxiety and eye contact to gain an understanding of how a natural response can cause stress and fear in some.

-People who have social anxiety disorder have a serious fear of being criticized.
-This causes them stress and self-consciousness in social situations.
+People who have social anxiety disorder may experience a serious fear of being criticized.
+This could cause them stress and self-consciousness in social situations.

-They often have attentional bias when processing negative or rejection-related social cues.
+They may show attentional bias when processing negative or rejection-related social cues.
 In other words, they are more likely to notice a negative cue over a positive one.
-Another characteristic of someone with social anxiety is to view unfamiliar social situations as threatening.
-This makes their experience of new and unfamiliar environments very stressful.
+Another characteristic of someone with social anxiety may be to view unfamiliar social situations as threatening.
+This could make their experience of new and unfamiliar environments stressful.

-Other reasons someone avoids eye contact may include:
+Other reasons someone may avoid eye contact include:

 • They experience fear associated with being the center of someone’s attention.